-- B. Vehicle fleets using such inspection facilities shall be subject to the same inspection requirements as nonfleet vehicles. - C. Fleet inspection facilities shall be subject to quality assurance evaluations at least as stringent as those performed at public inspection stations. - D. Owners or operators may make repairs to fleet vehicles on-site. - 4.
-Vehicle fleets of fewer than five hundred (500) vehicles.
-The department shall require operators of emission inspection facilities to accommodate fleets of ten (10) vehicles or greater with special hours, scheduling appointments during hours not open to the public, and providing a voucher payment system. - (B) Emission Inspection Intervals. - 1.
-Vehicles subject to this rule, manufactured as an odd-numbered model year vehicle are required to be inspected by the enhanced emission inspection program in each odd-numbered calendar year.
-Subject vehicles manufactured as an even-numbered model year vehicle are required to be inspected by the enhanced emission inspection program in each even-numbered calendar year. - 2.
-At the time of registration transfer, subject vehicles are required by section 643.315.1, RSMo to be inspected by the enhanced emission inspection program, regardless of the vehicle model year.
-At the time of registration transfer, prior to the sale of a vehicle, sellers of vehicles are required to provide the purchaser with an emission inspection compliance certificate or compliance waiver that is valid for registering the vehicle according to inspection period requirements of subsection (3)(C) of this rule. - (C) Emission Inspection Periods. - 1.
-An emission inspection performed at an inspection station on a subject vehicle via the vehicle inspection process described in subsections (3)(F)-(I) of this rule is valid, for the purposes of obtaining registration or registration renewal, for a duration of sixty (60) days from the date of passing inspection or waiver issuance. - 2.
-Reinspections occurring fewer than ninety (90) days after the initial emission inspection are subject to subsections (3)(H) and (I) of this rule. - 3.
-Reinspections occurring more than ninety (90) days after the initial emission inspection shall be considered to be an initial emission inspection as defined in subsection (2)(J) and are subject to subsections (3)(F) and (G) of this rule.
+- B. Vehicle fleets using such equipment shall be subject to the same inspection requirements as non-fleet vehicles. - C. Fleet inspection facilities shall be subject to quality assurance evaluations at least as stringent as those performed at public inspection stations. - D. Fleet owners or operators may make repairs to fleet vehicles on-site. - (B) Emissions Inspection Intervals. - 1.
+Subject vehicles, manufactured as odd-numbered model year vehicles are required to be inspected in each odd-numbered calendar year.
+Subject vehicles manufactured as even-numbered model year vehicles are required to be inspected in each even-numbered calendar year. - 2.
+At the time of registration transfer, subject vehicles are required by subsection 643.315.1, RSMo to be inspected regardless of the vehicle model year.
+At the time of registration transfer, prior to the sale of a vehicle, sellers of vehicles are required to provide the purchaser with an emissions inspection compliance certificate or compliance waiver that is valid for registering the vehicle according to inspection period requirements of subsection (3)(C) of this rule.
+Vehicles being sold shall not be subject to another emissions inspection for ninety (90) days after the date of sale or transfer of such vehicle. - (C) Emissions Inspection Periods. - 1.
+An emissions inspection performed on a subject vehicle via the vehicle inspection process described in subsections (3)(H)-(K) of this rule is valid, for the purposes of obtaining registration or registration renewal, for a duration of sixty (60) days from the date of passing inspection or waiver issuance. - 2.
+Reinspections occurring fewer than ninety (90) days after the initial emissions inspection are subject to subsections (3)(J) and (3)(K) of this rule. - 3.
+Reinspections occurring more than ninety (90) days after the initial emissions inspection shall be considered to be an initial emissions inspection as defined in subsection (2)(K) of this rule and are subject to subsection (3)(H) of this rule. - (D) Emissions Inspection Fee. - 1.
+At the time of an initial emissions inspection, the vehicle owner or driver shall pay no more than twenty-four dollars (\$24) to the licensed emissions inspection station.
+The inspection station shall determine the forms of payment accepted. - 2.
+This inspection fee shall include one (1) free reinspection, provided that the rein-